The Clear Advantages of Near Net Shape (NNS) Casting of Expendable Refractories

 The result of core drill breaking through the internal surface of a feeder tube.

-Again, diamond-tipped core drills are generally used to machine the vents.
-Expendable refractories are deliberately made using extremely hard minerals that can withstand the harsh environment in molten glass.
-One common mineral is alumina, which is remarkably close in hardness to diamond on the MOH’s scale of hardness.
-Even using diamond core drills, it requires a lot of pressure to drill the refractory.
-This often results in breakout when the core drill eventually breaks through the inside of the tube.
-Breakout forces large refractory grains to break away from the main refractory body, leaving a rough, friable, and somewhat weakened edge around the outlet of the vent.
+One common chemical compound is alumina, which is remarkably close to diamond on the MOH’s scale of hardness.
+Even using diamond core drills, it requires constant pressure to drill through the hard refractory.
+This often results in breakout when the core drill eventually breaks through to the inside of the tube.

 Longer Service Life

 When the outer layer of a refractory is compromised by machining, glass corrosion speeds up, especially when there is internal porosity.
-"As we do not machine our refractories, this gives us a head start on our competitor’s machined products," says Chevolleau.
+Since Pyrotek doesn't machine its refractories, this gives it a head start against competitors' machined products.
+Pyrotek refractory formulations have also been designed to have low internal porosity as the picture below illustrates.

 NNS Blog Article Image 3